mnishiguchi/CriminalIntent2/_notebook/fragment.md

 ### Activity classes from the support library

-- `android.support.v4.app.FragmentActivity`
+- `android.support.v4.app.FragmentActivity`; or
-- Note: if we need to back-port the toolbar, use `android.support.v7.app.AppCompatActivity`, instead
+- `android.support.v7.app.AppCompatActivity` (back-ports the toolbar)

 ==